 E-commerce SEO Tips For Better Visibility

-With the increase in competition amongst online retailers, you have to go the extra mile.
+With the increase in competition amongst online retailers, you have to go the extra mile if you want traffic.
 In order for your site to be profitable, it needs to have exposure.
-That means optimizing your e-commerce website for search engines like Google and doing it better than your competitors.
+That means you need to optimize your e-commerce website for search engines like Google.

-Relying solely on PPC advertising has a downside.
+The age-old battle of SEO vs SEM rages on.
+Don’t get me wrong, PPC is a great way to drive revenue.
+However, don’t rely solely on search engine marketing (SEM).
 While paying to get your site noticed might seem like the easiest and fastest route, you could be losing money without even knowing it.
-Using keywords that are too broad may result in unwanted clicks, causing ad spend without any return on your investment.
-Paying for advertisements only allows your ad to be up temporarily (as long as you keep paying for it).
+Broad keywords may result in unwanted clicks, causing ad spend without any return on your investment.
+Further, your ads will disappear as soon as you stop paying for them.

-Concentrate on search engine optimization and organic ranking as a long-term and sustainable approach that will yield better click-through rate performance over time.
+On the other hand, SEO is a more sustainable approach that will yield better click-through rate performance over time.
 This is where careful keyword and competitor research comes into play for maximum paid and organic visibility.
 A great place to start is determining which paid keywords are driving the greatest conversions.

-Pro Tip: Combining PPC and SEO will yield greater search engine real estate, potentially capturing more than one spot on the coveted first page of Google.
+Pro Tip: Combine PPC and SEO to capture greater search engine real estate.
+You could potentially secure more than one spot on the coveted first page of Google.

 2. Use Alt Text For Your Images

-Too many e-commerce websites are guilty of not optimizing their alt text for their images.
+Too many e-commerce websites fail to optimize their image alt text.
 Google uses robots to “crawl” your site and these robots are unable to visually “see” your images.
 Adding descriptive and keyword-rich alt text helps them determine relevance and, ultimately, search engine visibility.

 Pro Tip: Adding alt text also improves your chances of ranking higher in Google’s image search, another excellent and underutilized source of visibility and website traffic.